bailey27/cppcryptfs/README.md

 Reverse mode is useful for when you want to back up a directory tree of unencrypted files, but you want the backup to be encrypted.

-Reverse mode uses a deterministic AES256-SIV mode of encryption for file data, and it also does the file name encryption deterministically.
+Reverse mode uses a deterministic AES256-SIV mode of encryption (really AES512-SIV but with the 512-bit SIV key derived from the 256-bit master key) for file data, and it also does the file name encryption deterministically.

 Note: when you mount a filesystem using AES256-SIV in forward mode, any new encryption is done non-deterministcally (as is the case with gocryptfs).